labs-tibox/moonboard-esp32-ledble/README.md

 1. Download and install Visual Studio Code.
 2. Install PlatformIO in Visual Studio Code.
 3. Download and open this project.
-4. Adjust to your needs (LED mapping, LED offset, LED pin, Moonboard type).
+4. Adjust to your needs (Moonboard type, LED offset, LED pin).
-5. Compile and flash to an Arduino Nano 33 BLE.
+5. Compile and flash to an EPS32.
 6. Use the MoonBoard app to connect to the Arduino and show the problems on your board!

 ## LED Mapping
 The most common LED wiring pattern (here for a MoonBoard standard) goes like this (front view):
-- start bottom left (A1),
+- Start bottom left (A1),
-- up the column (to A18),
+- Up the column (to A18),
-- one column to the right (to B18),
+- One column to the right (to B18),
-- all the way down (to B1),
+- All the way down (to B1),
-- one column to the right (to C1),
+- One column to the right (to C1),
-- and repeat.
+- And repeat.

 The MoonBoard App encodes holds in the same way.
 Hold A1 is 0, hold A2 is 1, hold A3 is 2 and so on.

 ![LEDs](doc/leds_front_back.jpg)

 ## Good to know
 - Wiring: Usually, blue is GND/negative, brown is positive, yellow/green is data.
 Please double-check!
 It might be a good idea to use a resistor (e.g. 330 ohms) in the data line!